 There are four primary positions among our Direct Support Services staff.
 By clicking on the job titles listed below, you will be able to download a description of the position including duties, responsibilities, and qualifications.

-Langley is an equal opportunity employer.
-State and county licensure guidelines require Langley employees to receive and maintain training and other certifications pre- and post-employment.
+Langley Residential is an equal opportunity employer.
+State and county licensure guidelines require LRSS employees to receive and maintain training and other certifications pre- and post-employment.

 All candidates must demonstrate the required skills and education necessary to perform the job, have an uneventful driving record, possess a valid driver's license, and be able to pass a criminal background check and social services background check.